openshift/request-header-saml-service-provider/README.md

 The saml service provider pod will itself expose a TLS endpoint.
 The OpenShift Router will use TLS passthrough to allow it to terminate the connection.

-__NOTE__: these instructions use the OCP CA to sign the cert.
+__NOTE__: These instructions use the OCP CA to sign the cert.
 The other option is to get your own signed certificate.
+It is recomended you get an organizationally trusted CA to sign this certifcate for production use otherwise users will see their browsers prompting them to accept this certificate when they try to log in via SAML.

 ```sh
 mkdir ./httpd-server-certs